Phauthentic/authentication/docs/Identity-Resolvers.md

 // Get your PDO instance from your library / framework or create it
 $pdo = new PDO(getenv('sqlite::memory:'));
 $statement = $statement = $pdo->query('SELECT * FROM users WHERE username = :username AND password = :password');

+// You could also query username and email:
+// SELECT * FROM users WHERE username = :username OR email = :username AND password = :password

 $resolver = new PdoStatementResolver($statement);
 ```